About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-Biological engineers pioneer new designs and techniques in such areas as agricultural robotics, remote sensing, bioprocessing, biofuels, precision agriculture, plant space biology, sustainability of our natural resources, and packaging product design and development.
+Biological engineers pioneer new designs and techniques in such areas as agricultural robotics, remote sensing, bioprocessing, biofuels, precision agriculture, plant space biology, sustainability of natural resources, and packaging product design and development.

 Graduates are educated in the biological and environmental sciences as well as in engineering.
 They will address critical problems involving land and water resources, biological systems, production agriculture and innovations in packaging.
 Students can choose a focus area based on their courses of specialization and individual selection of electives.
 Areas of specialization are biosystems engineering, land and water resources engineering, packaging engineering, and agricultural production engineering.